Fr06t/reading-notes/Books/PythonBasics.md

 	  del len
 	  ```

-- Just running `len` won't work in a program.
-For functions, you have to put brackets at the end like `len()`.
-Inside those brackets will go parameters, or aguments. `len()` takes values or variables, but some functions don't take anything.
+- Just running len won't work in a program.
+For functions, you have to put brackets at the end like len().
+Inside those brackets will go parameters, or aguments. len() takes values or variables, but some functions don't take anything.
 Regardless, they must be run with those brackets, but this time empty.

-- Once `len(apple)` is 'called', the function is executed with the argument `apple`.
-Finally, the result is 'returned' as the return value: `5`.
+- Once len(apple) is 'called', the function is executed with the argument apple.
+Finally, the result is 'returned' as the return value: 5.
 Thus, one cycle of the function is completed.

 - To create a function, you must give it a function signature:
-	+ `def name(parameters):`
+	+ def name(parameters):
-		* where `def` is used to clarify that you're defining a function (a keyword), name is the name you will use to call on the function later, and  parameters are the values it needs.
+		* where def is used to clarify that you're defining a function (a keyword), name is the name you will use to call on the function later, and  parameters are the values it needs.

 - And then a body:
-	`product = parameters + parameters`
+	product = parameters + parameters

 - And finally, the value to return:
-	+ `return product`
+	+ return product

 - Making up: